Burger King Hamburger

 Dietary Guidelines for Americans recommend limiting calories from saturated fat to less than 10% of total calories.

-With that in mind, it’s important to know that this one hamburger contributes approximately 20% of the recommended daily value of saturated fat.
+With that in mind, it’s important to know that this one hamburger contributes a 20% daily value (%DV) of saturated fat.
 That is considered high.

 SUMMARY OF FAT PER SERVING